Gabriel2409/obsidian_notes/Snowflake - Database, Schema, Table, View.md

 Check views with `SHOW VIEWS;` and `SHOW MATERIALIZED VIEWS`

+While a regular view is basically a saved SQL query that can be executed by users who have access to underlying data, a secure view does not require these permissions.
+Indeed the secure view's query is executed in the context of the owner account ans only the result is returned (underlying tables and metadata are hidden).
+This is why you can [[Snowflake - Secure data sharing|share]] secure views but not regular views

 ### Worksheet Example query - Database, schema, table, views

 - Navigate to worksheet and create a new worksheet